Bayim7/Bayim7/README.md

 ### 🎯 Beyond Code

-*   Attended the **"War for AI Talent"** networking event at JKU, engaging with leaders from Dynatrace, Microsoft, and McKinsey.
+*   Attended the **"War for AI Talent"** networking event at JKU, engaging with leaders from Dynatrace, Microsoft, and QuantumBlack AI (McKinsey).
 *   Passionate about **AI for Social Impact**, particularly in health and education.
 *   Firm believer in **knowledge sharing** and open-source collaboration.

-> *“The future depends on what we do in the present.” – Mahatma Ghandi*
+> *“It always seems impossible until it is done" - Nelson Mandela*